How To Grow Scotch Bonnet Peppers – Seed to Harvest

 Steps:

 1. Prepare potting mix.
-Slowly moisten the potting mix with water, mixing thoroughly as you go.
+Pre-moisten the potting mix with water, mixing thoroughly as you go.
 The mix should stick together when squeezed, but should not drip water.

 2. Fill new pots with soil.
-Add the moistened potting soil to the new planting containers, compressing lightly.
-Leave about 1/2″ of room at the top of each pot.
-Dig a hole large enough to fit the seedling’s root system.
+Add the moistened potting soil to the larger pots, compressing lightly.
+Leave about 1/2 inch of room at the top of each pot.
+Dig a hole in the center of the soil big enough to fit the seedling’s root system.

 3. Loosen soil around seedlings and remove plant.
-The seedlings are still delicate, so carefully loosen the root ball by squeezing the seed cells from the outside.
-This helps the roots slide out of the containers with ease.
+Pepper seedlings are still delicate, so carefully loosen the root ball by squeezing the seed cells from the outside.
+This helps the roots slide out of the containers.
 Once they are loose, turn the tray sideways or upside down and gently pull out the plant.

 4. Place plant roots into prepared pot.
 Move the plant into the prepared hole in the potting mix in the larger container.